-People in the Parker house talk a lot (it's one of the ways I eat ... not so much right now, unfortunately).
+People in the Parker house talk a lot (it's one of the ways I eat).
 And, we're challenged with the gap of silence idea above just like everyone.

-Yesterday, we decided to make a run at minimizing interruptions by saying 'Over' when we're finished talking ... like we're ending a walkie-talkie or radio transmission.
-(I'm serious although we were laughing about it in the first couple hours.)
+So, we decided to make a run at minimizing interruptions by saying 'Over' when we're finished talking ... like we're ending a walkie-talkie or radio transmission.
+(I'm serious.
+It's what I do.)

 In your practice to be a more enjoyable person, remember, a breath doesn't always indicate the end of a sentence or thought.